New Boiler & Replacement Costs 2022: What to Expect?

 |Viessmann||£800 – £1,600||£845 – £1,200||£995 – £1,650|

-So if you buy a boiler from one of these manufacturers then it’s likely to cost somewhere between £700 and £2,000.
-But it is possible to find them for as little as £550.
+So, the cost of a new boiler from one of these manufacturers is likely between £700 and £2,000.
+However, it's possible to find them for as little as £550.

 Looking to save as much money as possible?
 Then take a look at the best cheap boilers.

 Many household appliances offer product variations.
 Boilers are no exception and come in different types with varying price classes.
 Let's take a closer look at what you can expect to pay.

 |Combi boiler||System boiler||Conventional boiler|

 |Budget models||£500 – £900||£500 – £900||£500 – £900|

 |Mid-range models||£900 – £1,200||£900 – £1,300||£900 – £1,300|

 |Premium models||£1,000 – £2,000||£1,300 – 2,000||£1,300 – £2,750|